-Figure 6.47: Calculating the ROC AUC

 Notice we index the predicted probabilities array in order to get the predicted probability of the positive class from the second column.
 How does this compare to the ROC AUC from the EDUCATION logistic regression?
 The AUC is higher.
 This may be because now we are using a feature that has something to do with an account's financial status (credit limit), to predict something else related to the account's financial status (whether or not it will default), instead of using something less directly related to finances.

 Plot the ROC curve.